autobrr/omegabrr/README.md

 # OMEGABRR

-Omegabrr transforms monitored shows, movies, books and music from arrs into autobrr filters.
-It also supports adding titles from custom lists to autobrr filters.
+Omegabrr transforms items monitored by arrs or lists into autobrr filters.
+Useful for automating your filters for monitored media or racing criteria.

 ## Config